codemeasandwich/scribbles/ReadMe.md

 * Support console.group
 * Allow custom json parser for `input values`
 * a proxy that sits at the edge of your infrastructure swapping header tracestate with a lookup hash.

+---

+**small print:**

+**MIT** - If you use this module(or part), credit it in the readme of your project and failing to do so constitutes an irritating social faux pas.
+Besides this, do what you want with this code but don't blame me if it does not work.
+If you find any problems with this module, [open issue on Github](https://github.com/codemeasandwich/scribbles/issues).
+However reading the Source Code is suggested for experience JavaScript and node engineer's and may be unsuitable for overly sensitive persons with low self-esteem or no sense of humour.
+Unless the word tnetennba has been used in it's correct context somewhere other than in this warning, it does not have any legal or grammatical use and may be ignored.
+No animals were harmed in the making of this module, although the yorkshire terrier next door is living on borrowed time let me tell you.
+Those of you with an overwhelming fear of the unknown will be gratified to learn that there is no hidden message revealed by reading this warning backwards, I think.